stefanw1337/Bifrost-news/README.md

 Will take a few seconds for Bifrost to launch with updated news.

 Made with Gemini's help for fun; All hail Gemeniah (and Jebediah)!

+Also may have to turn OFF "Enable Default News" under "Options", then "BiFrost".
+In order to have server-by-server news.

+"Default News" rss works right now, but it's not as much details in every entry, like who and when.